Chloë Grace Moretz: Personal life

 In March 2016 it was reported that the then-19-year-old Moretz had purchased her first home, a $3.4 million Spanish estate in Studio City, Los Angeles.
 Her brother Brandon serves as her business manager, and her brother Trevor has been her acting coach since 2010, often accompanying her on trips and press events when their parents were unavailable.
 Moretz is also an avid fan of the New York Islanders, a team in the National Hockey League (NHL).

 From 2014 to 2018, Moretz was in a relationship with Brooklyn Beckham, the son of David and Victoria Beckham.

+Sexuality

-In 2024, Moretz publicly came out as a "gay woman."
+In 2024, Moretz publicly came out as a "gay woman".

+Marriage

-In 2018, Moretz began dating model Kate Harrison.
-She and Harrison confirmed their engagement on January 1, 2025, and subsequently confirmed that they had married over the course of Labor Day weekend in an interview with Vogue, which reported the wedding on September 1.
+In 2018, Moretz began dating model Kate Harrison, the daughter of actors Gregory Harrison and Randi Oakes.
+She and Harrison confirmed their engagement on January 1, 2025, and subsequently confirmed that they had married over the course of Labor Day weekend in an interview with Vogue, which reported the wedding on September 1, 2025.